mojadev/angular-forms-kata/README.md

 2. Replace the template driven forms with reactive forms without breaking any tests.

-3. Add additional validation features, along with tests
+3. Add additional validation features, along with tests:

+   - Show an error message if the name contains numbers
+   - Show an error message if the mail format is not correct
+   - Only allow phone numbers in the format '\d{4}/\d{4,}' (or your local style, whatever you want)
+   - Allow non-latin names

 4. Build the form from a configuration, e.g. dynamic forms.

+(Bonus) 5.
+Add a button that allows to create more than one customer by duplicating the given form

 ## 👾 The code